Ariel Martínez (Cuban footballer)

-Ariel Pedro Martinez González (born 9 May 1986) is a Cuban footballer who currently plays for USL Championship club Tampa Bay Rowdies.
+Ariel Pedro Martinez González (born 9 May 1986) is a Cuban footballer.

 Club career

-Following his defection Martínez signed with United Soccer League club Charleston Battery, but was not cleared to play until late in the season due to issues with the processing of his documentation and work permit.
+Following his defection from Cuba to the United States in July 2015, Martínez signed with United Soccer League club Charleston Battery, but was not cleared to play until late in the season due to issues with the processing of his documentation and work permit.
 Martínez made his only appearance for Charleston in a playoff loss to Louisville City before leaving the club at the end of 2015.

 In March 2016, Martínez signed for North American Soccer League side Miami FC ahead of its inaugural season.

 Martínez made the move to USL Championship side FC Tulsa on 18 December 2019.

 On 19 January 2021, Miami, now competing in the USL Championship, announced Martínez had re-signed with the team for the 2021 season.

 On 19 April, 2022, Hartford Athletic announced that they had signed Martínez for the remainder of the 2022 season, pending league and federation approval.

 Martínez signed with the Tampa Bay Rowdies on 19 January 2023.
+Martínez was released by the Rowdies at the end of the 2023 season.

+Martínez announced his retirement from the professional game on 15 January 2024.